openmodelingfoundation/openmodelingfoundation.github.io/content/en/governance/charter/_index.md

-- **Discoverability and Accessibility:** Standards for accessibility ensure that model code is available in FAIR-aligned digital repositories (Findable, Accessible, Interoperable, Reproducible) and that model developers receive public recognition and professional credit for code they make accessible in this way.
+- **Discoverability and Accessibility:** Standards for accessibility ensure that model code is available in FAIR-aligned digital repositories (Findable, Accessible, Interoperable, Reusable) and that model developers receive public recognition and professional credit for code they make accessible in this way.